 Leonora Loop Trails

 If you’re touring around the Goldfields, or even heading out on the Golden Quest Discovery Trail, why not add on the Leonora Loop Trails to your trip.
 The loop trails begin in Leonora towards the top of the Goldfields, which is rich in history and amazing stories of the gold rush era.
 Throw in some incredible natural attractions and you’ve got a pretty amazing outback location to explore!
-There are two trails which make up the loops, both with different themes.
+There are two trails that make up the loops, both with different themes.
 Purchase the guidebook from the Leonora Visitor Centre to find out more!